Glivenko-Cantelli classes and NIP formulas: Angelic spaces of global types/measures

 \section{Angelic spaces of global types/measures}

-We apply the work of Bourgain-Fremlin-Talagrand on Rosenthal compacta to give a short proof (and a refinement) of a very recent result of Gannon (which is based on a result due to Simon).
+In this section, we apply the work of Bourgain-Fremlin-Talagrand on Rosenthal compacta to give a short proof (and a refinement) of a recent result of Gannon \cite{Gannon sequential} (which was based on a result due to Simon \cite{S-invariant}).